maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 9. ('farmersprotest farmlawsrepealed', 159)
 10. ('farmers farmersprotest', 157)
 ```
-The phrase, 'farmlawsrepealed,' comes in third place.
-Another phrase, 'victory farmers,' likely celebrating the Indian farmers' victories and successful protests, also seems to be popular.
-This is likely because the farm laws would be scheduled to be repealed only a few days later.
+The phrase, 'farmlawsrepealed,' comes in fourth place.
+More people were likely focused on the farm laws, which would be repealed only a few days later.
 ```
 Neutral Keywords:
 1. ('farmersprotest', 3224)